andreiramani/Data-Analysis-with-Python/readme.md

 # Data Analysis with Python
 <br>by Coursera

-Course 7 from 9, of IBM Data Analyst
+Course 7 from 9, part of IBM Data Analyst Professional Certificate